Part 5 in a series.

 The Federal army was exultant with their victory.
 Though it did not replace the losses at Manassas or Ball’s Bluff, it let the blue-clad soldiers know they could win.
 Congratulatory letters poured in, and Pennsylvania’s governor, Andrew Curtin, ordered that the veterans have their battle flags inscribed with “Dranesville.”

 When it comes to accounts of the battle of Dranesville—what few there are—the story of the battle is usually relegated to a meeting engagement of two forces gathering forage.
 While that is certainly true, it also diminishes the larger narrative of the constant ebb and flow of events around the town in 1861, as this series has tried to depict.
-Which brings us back to the civilians of Dranesville, because even as the battle occurred and the after effects faded, the men George Bayard had arrested still sat in jail, waiting for their fates.

 The Official Records of the Union and Confederate Armies in the War of the Rebellion ,Series 1, Volume 5, 480 (hereafter OR, followed by Series, volume, and page number).